davidmoten/rxjava-extras-java-8/README.md

 * `IO.serverSocket` - Uses NIO to listen on a server socket and Observables of byte array chunks for each connection

 ##IO.serverSocket
-Built this functionality to support a somewhat bizarre legacy message delivery system.
+This method was created to support a somewhat bizarre legacy message delivery system.
 As the server doesn't communicate a response to the client at end of stream message delivery is not guaranteed.

 ###Usage